shiro-z117/TCSS460-Group7-FrontEnd-v2/README.md

 - created tests for said api and middleware

 ### Linda Miao
+- Fixed dashboard pages for movies and TV shows
+- Added metrics section at the top of the dashboard
+- Set up real data integration for movies and TV shows

 ### Shiannel
 - Created single page movie and show detail pages (/dashboard/movies/[id]) and (/dashboard/shows/[id])